 This practicum consists of two separate placements.
 The first is a three-week placement in an early childhood centre.
 The second is a four-week placement in an early childhood centre.
-Please refer to the practicum section of this handbook for further information.
-Practicum briefings will be provided before each practicum and it is important that student teachers attend these to gain a clear idea of the expectation of each placement.
-A practicum handbook specifically related to EDPRAC 621 will be handed out or sent to students before they go on practicum.
+Please refer to the practicum section of this handbook and course Canvas sites for further information.
+A practicum handbook specifically related to EDPRAC 621 will be available to students in this course.

+EDPRAC 622

-EDPRAC 622 TITLE: PEDAGOGY IN PRACTICE POINTS: 15
+TITLE: PEDAGOGY IN PRACTICE